QTC-IQAC/NEMAT/README.md

 Norm of force     =  3.6336824e+09
 ```

 Which logically will eventually crash during the equilibration.
-This error occurs because the ligand was placed to near from an existing atom but not enough for the system to crash.
+This error occurs because the ligand was placed to near from an existing atom but not close enough for the system to crash.
 Luckily, this error is usually solvable:

 1. Use `nemat atom`.
 This will copy `find_atom.tcl` in your directory and provide you with simple instructions: